zalongwa-technologies/zalongwa_weberp50/README.md

 ## Requirements
 - A web server - webERP has been tested on Apache, Nginx, Lighthttpd, and Hiawatha
 - PHP version 8.1 and above
-- MySQL version 4.3 and above, or MariaDB version 5.1 and above
+- MySQL version 5.7.5 and above, or MariaDB version 5.5 and above (recent, supported versions recommended)
 - A web browser with HTML5 compatibility

-Further information about hardware and software requirements is available in the [documentation](https://www.weberp.org/Documentation.html).
+Further information about hardware and software requirements is available in the [documentation](https://www.weberp.org/Documentation.html) on the website.

+_NB:_ please note that the website documentation is for webERP version 4.
+For version 5, look at the [included install guide](doc/INSTALL.md)

 ## Installation